 Read more: GoPro Max review

-Insta360 has plenty of experience making dedicated 360-degree cameras, but the Insta360 One R is its first venture into the action cam market.
-The One R’s headline feature is a totally modular system, in which the camera comes as four separate modules: a processor and touchscreen, battery base, wide angle lens and a twin-lens for 360-degree capture.
+Insta360 has plenty of experience making dedicated 360-degree cameras, but the Insta360 One R was its first venture into the action cam market.
+In 2022, it was replaced by the RS (higher up this list), but the modules are pretty much interchangeable between the two options, so it should be possible to mix and match.
+The ONE R has a more basic Core processor and battery base than the RS, but the 360 lens and wide angle lens are the same across the two models.
 To start shooting, decide whether you want to record conventional or 360-degree content, select the relevant lens, then clip the modules together.
-The system works really well and enables you to add additional parts and upgrade or replace as necessary.
-The quality of the 360-degree video is excellent and only really falls short of what the GoPro Max can achieve due its more obvious stitching errors.
+The system works really well, the quality of the 360-degree video is excellent and only really falls short of what the GoPro Max can achieve due its more obvious stitching errors.
 However, the Insta360 One R can record conventional video in 4K, albeit at a 4:3 ratio at 30fps, which trumps the Max’s highest conventional resolution of 1440P at 60fps.
-If you’re looking for the most versatile action camera system available, the Insta360 One R is for you.
+If you’re looking a versatile action camera system, Insta360 is an excellent choice.

 Read more: Insta360 One R review

 If you're on the hunt for GoPro-matching 4K60fps resolution at a snip of the price of our number one action camera, the SJ8 Pro is a worthy contender.
 This stealthy cam offers plenty of other resolution options too, including 1080p120 and 720p240 for capturing ace slo-mo shots.
 With a clear focus on shooting the best quality video footage possible, the SJ8 Pro’s lens comprises 7 layers of glass for added clarity and reduced distortion, alongside a fixed 2.8mm focal length, f2.8 aperture and 170° field of view.
 Driving the show is a powerful Ambarella H22 S85 chipset and SONY IMX377 sensor.